Programme

 16:50 - 17:45

-Three inspirational speakers share their learnings on tackling health inequalities in childhood in three 15-minute talks
+Three inspirational speakers share their learnings from life's challenges in a series of 15-minute talks

 Day 2